Alfreda Frances Bikowsky: CIA career

 Bikowsky started her CIA career in the 1990s as a Soviet analyst.
 She was brought into the Bin Laden Issue Station when it was created in 1996 by its first chief, Michael Scheuer.
 Sometime after the USS Cole bombing in October 2000, she was promoted to Deputy Chief of the Bin Laden Issue Station.
 By March 2003, she had been appointed Chief of the station.
 The station was closed in late 2005.

-Ken Silverstein reported that Bikowsky was a top candidate to be CIA Deputy Chief of Station in Baghdad in 2007.
+Journalist Ken Silverstein reported that Bikowsky was a top candidate to be CIA Deputy Chief of Station in Baghdad in 2007.
 However, a CIA spokesman later wrote to Silverstein to say Bikowsky was not considered for the position and to dispute the characterization of her in the post.

 In 2008, Jane Mayer reported that Bikowsky held "a top post handling sensitive matters in the Middle East."
 It was reported in 2011 that Bikowsky had been promoted to the head of the CIA's Global Jihad unit.
 She was characterized as a "top CIA official," equivalent to a general in the military.

 According to the Senate Intelligence Committee report on CIA torture, Bikowsky was at the center of the CIA's effort to justify its use of "enhanced interrogation" techniques.
 She testified to the Senate Intelligence Committee in February 2007 that enhanced interrogation saved at least hundreds of American lives.
 The report listed three other claims Bikowsky made in that hearing, calling them all inaccurate.
 Bikowsky's pseudonym was redacted at least three dozen times in the report.